 Unspecified - Mostly groups of journalists who are not easily identified by ethnicity.
-Also includes journalists who do not fit into ethnic categories, or were not identified as major or minor characters.
+Also includes journalists who do not fit into ethnic categories, or were not identified as major or minor characters such as Asians, American Indian, and Indian people.

 Media-Category